The new regulations are out. Read the latest info!

-In all three cases, Transport Canada requires that the UAV pilots be appropriately trained.
+For all commercial UAV operations, Transport Canada requires that the UAV pilots be appropriately trained.

-- interpretation of aeronautical charts and the Canada Flight Supplement; and
+- aeronautical charts and the Canada Flight Supplement

-- applicable content of the Canadian Aviation Regulations;
+- relevant sections of the Canadian Aviation Regulations

 The training required for operations under the authority of an SFOC is more specific to the type of the operation and the characteristics of the UAV.
 We would be pleased to review your situation and recommend a course to fit both the stated requirements and the intent of the TC regulations.

 If desired, a day of flight training is available using your UAV for initial training that is 100% applicable to your specific needs.
 Covers all aspects of operations including flight planning, pre-flight inspection, checklists, takeoffs, landings and basic manoeuvers.

 Contact Us For A

 Commercial UAV operations can be carried out under the authority of a Special Flight Operations Certificate (SFOC), issued by Transport Canada.
 However, under certain conditions, operations can be exempted from the requirement to obtain an SFOC.
 There is one set of conditions for UAVs with a maximum take-off weight (with payload) of 1 kg (2.2 lbs) or less and a second set of conditions for UAVs with a maximum take-off weight exceeding 1 kg but not exceeding 25 kg (55 lbs).

 If you will be operating a smaller UAV during the day in uncontrolled airspace (Class G), away from built-up areas (and 100 feet from any building, etc.) and five (5) nautical miles from an aerodrome (three (3) nautical miles in the case of a heliport), you may qualify for an exemption to an SFOC.
 Check the details from Transport Canada.
 The UAV must remain within 1/4 nautical mile from the pilot.